-This document describes the process OpenGLContext uses to render a screen.
+This document describes the original process OpenGLContext used to render a screen.
 It describes the RenderPass, RenderVisitor, and Visitor nodes, as well as their interactions with the Context and scenegraph-package nodes.

 OpenGLContext 2.0 uses a modified "visitor"/traversal pattern (the